dannybartolini/PhotoHunt/README.md

-# PhotoHunt

-# Project 4 - PhotoHunt
+PhotoHunt

 Submitted by: Daniel Bartolini

-PhotHunt is an app that allows you to upload photos of your favorite places

-Time spent: 5 hours spent in total

-## Required Features

-The following **required** functionality is completed:
+A photography focused.
+Share photos of your favorite places.
+Its focused on places but can be modified in some way to emphasize photography in general?
+Portraits pictrues of people, maybe events, art etc

+p0:

 - [x] App displays list of hard-coded tasks
 - [x] When a task is tapped it navigates the user to a task detail view
 - [x ] When user adds photo to complete the tasks, it marks the task as complete
 - [x ] When adding photo of task, the location is added
 - [x ] User returns to home page (list of tasks) and the status of your task is updated to complete

-The following **optional** features are implemented:

-- [ ] User can launch camera to snap a picture

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-## Video Walkthrough
+Video Walkthrough

-Here's a walkthrough of implemented user stories:

 <img src='https://github.com/dannybartolini/PhotoHunt/blob/main/photHunt.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />